NCEAS/metacat/helm/README.md

       secretName: tls-secret
 ```

+> [!TIP]
-> **Tip:** You can save time and reduce complexity by using a certificate manager service.
+> You can save time and reduce complexity by using a certificate manager service.
 For
 > example, our NCEAS k8s clusters include [a cert-manager
 > service](https://github.com/DataONEorg/k8s-cluster/blob/main/authentication/LetsEncrypt.md) that
 > constantly watches for Ingress modifications, and updates letsEncrypt certificates automatically,